Paediatric Allergy: NMUH

 Inclusions

-Prior to referral, please refer to the Haringey food allergy pathway in the clinical pathways box.
-All suspected cows’ milk protein-allergy patients should be started on a cows’ milk exclusion diet or prescribed appropriate extensively hydrolysed or amino acid formula.
+Prior to referral, all suspected cow's milk protein-allergy patients should be started on a cow's milk exclusion diet or prescribed appropriate extensively hydrolysed or amino acid formula according to iMAP guideline for primary care.

 How to Refer